CO Colorado Municipal Election Code Administrative Modifications

 The code currently requires all paper ballots, including mail ballots, to include a ballot stub and a duplicate stub on the top portion of the ballot.
 This requirement is unnecessary for mail ballots, as municipalities have other ballot verification methods.
-The bill specifies that mail ballots are not required to include a stub and a duplicate stub.
+The act specifies that mail ballots are not required to include a stub and a duplicate stub.

 - The provision in the code that requires nomination petitions in mail ballot elections to be corrected no later than 66 days before the election is amended to be consistent with the general provision that specifies such petitions must be amended prior to 63 days before the election;